Bio

 Dr. Zheng (Thomas) Tang is currently a Senior Deep Learning Engineer on the Metropolis team at NVIDIA (2021-present).
 He was previously an Applied Scientist on the Amazon One team at Amazon (2019-2021).
 He earned his Ph.D. in Electrical & Computer Engineering (ECE) from the University of Washington (UW) in 2019.

+Dr. Tang was an invited keynote speaker at the UrbanAI Workshop at NeurIPS 2025.
+He received the Best Presentation and Best Poster Awards at NTECH 2024 (NVIDIA’s internal technical conference).
 He led the winning team in Track 1 (Traffic Flow Analysis) and Track 3 (Multi-Camera Vehicle Detection and Re-Identification) at the 2nd AI City Challenge Workshop at CVPR 2018.
-His research was also recognized as a finalist for two Best Student Paper Awards at ICPR 2016.
+His research was also recognized as a finalist for Best Scientific Paper Award and Best Student Paper Award at ICPR 2016.

 News